This article reviews the different options on how to backup the UniFi Video recordings, for both Windows and Linux (Hardware NVR).

-Luckily, Linux offers NFS and iSCSI out of the box (they may need to be installed).
-Here are a couple guides that will help get you started:
+Linux offers NFS and iSCSI out of the box.
+Here are a couple guides to get started:

-Adding iSCSI: UniFi Video - How to add a network volume to the NVR appliance?
-(Steps 1-12)
+- Adding iSCSI: UniFi Video - Adding a Network Volume to the NVR Appliance

-Adding USB: UniFi Video - How to add an External Hard Drive to the NVR Appliance (Steps 1-11)
+- Adding USB: UniFi Video - Adding an External Hard Drive to the NVR Appliance

-If you’re doing this on the airVision-C or UVC-NVR, then you’ll need to follow step #13 from the first article or step #12 from the second article.
+NOTE: If using the airVision-C or UVC-NVR, following step #13 from the first article or step #12 from the second article will be necessary.

 /path/to/your/partition /backup/mount/path auto defaults,nodiratime,noatime,errors=continue 0 2

 Linux has a utility for copying files called rsync.
-Think of it as a "copy" on steroids.
+This is what that would look like:

 rsync -rltzhu --progress --delete /source/recording/path /destination/backup/path

-It is recommended that you run this command back-to-back until the transfer time is minimal.
-Then you can schedule the sync to run on an interval.
+It is recommended to run this command back-to-back until the transfer time is minimal.
+Then the sync to run on an interval can be scheduled.
 This is done via crontab in Linux.
-To edit the crontab, simply execute:
+To edit the crontab, follow these steps:

 *\5 * * * * rsync -rltzhu --delete /source/recording/path /destination/backup/path